ccsasuke/man/README.md

 - PyTorchNet
 - tqdm (for progress bar)

-A Anaconda `environment.yml` file is also provided.
+An Anaconda `environment.yml` file is also provided.

 ## Experiment 1: MDTC on the multi-domain Amazon dataset